-Definition: Disregarded EntityThe term “disregarded entity” is a tax classification reserved for single-member limited liability companies (LLC).
+What is a disregarded entity?
+A disregarded entity is a tax classification reserved for single-member limited liability companies (LLC).
 For federal and state tax purposes, the entity is “disregarded,” meaning the entity does not file a separate tax return.
-Rather, the company’s income, expenses, losses, gains, deductions and credits are reported on the owner’s personal income tax return.
-Treatment by the IRS as a disregarded entity has no impact on the limited liability protection of an LLC.

-To help you determine if a disregarded entity is the most advantageous tax classification for your single-member LLC, we’ll:
+Is a disregarded entity the most advantageous tax classification for your single-member LLC (SMLLC)?
+Let’s explore the following:

-- Describe the advantages and disadvantages of this tax structure
+- The advantages and disadvantages of this tax structure

-- Self-employment Tax: As a single-member LLC, you are subject to self-employment tax.
+- Self-Employment Tax: As a single-member LLC, you are subject to self-employment tax.
 You’ll pay Social Security and Medicare taxes on your company’s entire net income.
-This amounts to roughly 15% of your net earnings, though 50 percent of the self-employment tax is deductible.
+This amounts to roughly 15% of your net earnings, though 50% of the self-employment tax is deductible.

 - Payroll and Excise Taxes: The IRS treats your company as a separate entity when it comes to payroll and excise taxes.
-This means if you hire employees or deal with goods that are subject to excise tax, you will need to obtain an EIN number for your LLC and use this number to report and pay for employment and excise taxes.
+This means if you hire employees or deal with goods that are subject to excise tax, you’ll need to obtain an employer identification number (EIN) for your LLC and use this number to report and pay for employment and excise taxes.

-- Changing Tax Status: As we now know, a disregarded entity is the default tax status for single-member LLCs.
-You can, however, elect to change this tax classification and be treated as a corporation even if your business structure stays the same.
-We’ll discuss why this may be advantageous for single-member LLCs later on in this post.
-The addition of LLC members will also result in a change of your tax status—from sole proprietorship to partnership.
+- Changing Tax Status: While a single-member LLC’s default tax status is a disregarded entity, you can elect to change this tax classification and be treated as a corporation—even if your business structure stays the same.
+This might be advantageous for some single-member LLC business owners.
+Note: If you add LLC members, it will change your tax status from sole proprietorship to partnership.

 Pros and Cons of Disregarded Entities